Catch-Up Provisions of the Deferred Comp. Plan

 - The catch-up provision may only be started as early as three years prior to your normal retirement date.
 You may NOT use catch up for more than the three-year period once you select it.

 - Catch-up is in addition to the regular deferred compensation contributions, but in no event, may you defer more than $35,000 per year.

 - You may only use catch-up to the extent you did not make the maximum contributions in prior employment years.
 This means that we will verify your contributions from prior years using payroll records.

 - The maximum catch-up deferral you are eligible for does not obligate you to contribute that amount.
 You may defer less than the maximum catch-up deferral to your DCP account.

 - You may NOT restart catch-up at another time if you don’t make all the contributions in the three-year consecutive calendar year period once you start it.

 - The Deferred Compensation Plan defines age 70 ½ as retirement age.
 However, you may need to select a different “retirement age” for the purposes of using catch-up.
 To select a different retirement age, a DCP ‘Catch-Up’ Irrevocable Election Form needs to be completed.
-Please contact the division for this form.
+Please email the Deferred Compensation specialist for this form.

-If you are interested in knowing your total available catch-up balance or have any other questions regarding the catch-up provision, please email the Retirement Customer Service Center or call us at (800) 821-2251 if outside the Juneau area or (907) 465-4460 if calling from Juneau.
+If you are interested in knowing your total available catch-up balance or have any other questions regarding the catch-up provision, please email the Deferred Compensation specialist or call us at (800) 821-2251 if outside the Juneau area or (907) 465-4460 if calling from Juneau.